-Through our Web sites, customers, potential customers and investors can access a wide range of information about our product offerings, can configure and purchase systems on-line, and can access volumes of support and technical information about us.
+Through our Web sites, customers, potential customers and investors can access a wide range of information about our product offerings, can configure and

 Operations

 Our headquarters are in Calabasas, California.
 Nearly 90% of the production and development is conducted at NetSol PK in Lahore, Pakistan.
 The other 10% of development is conducted in the Proximity Development Center or "PDC" in Adelaide, Australia.
 The majority of the marketing is conducted through NetSol USA, NetSol Abraxas Australia, and NetSol UK.
 These are the core operating companies engaged in developing and marketing IT solutions and software development and market.